 The final, highest settlement in Deeside before wild terrain, Braemar occupies a stunning setting at a junction of glens surrounded by the high Cairngorms.
-The streets are often lined by snow in winter: the temperature here has twice hit a record -27.2°C. Summertime brings lush green surroundings and plenty of tourists.
+The streets are often lined by snow in winter: the temperature here has twice plunged to a record -27.2°C. Summertime brings lush green surroundings and plenty of tourists.
 The village's nearby castle also opens to visitors, owned by the local community since 2007.
 This is one of the best bases (along with Ballater) for visiting the eastern part of the Cairngorms National Park, and the hills of Morrone and Creag Choinnich are both easily walkable from the centre.

 |[Clunie Water at Braemar (January 2011)]|